Chinch-Bug/clangen-genemod/docs/dev/writing/reference/index.md

 ===  "Permanent Conditions"

     > !!! important
-        Generally we want to avoid giving a permanent condition to a cat, instead we should give them a condition that can lead to permanence (i.e. give 'broken back' instead of 'paralyzed')
+        Generally we want to avoid giving a permanent condition to a rabbit, instead we should give them a condition that can lead to permanence (i.e. give 'broken back' instead of 'paralyzed')

     > * `crooked jaw`
     * `lost a leg`